Changed conditions and closures

 - Plenty Gorge Park - Yellow Gum Picnic Area (including Blue Lake)

-- Warrandyte State Park visitor areas - Jumping Creek Reserve, Koornong Reserve and Norman Reserve
+- Warrandyte State Park visitor areas - Jumping Creek Reserve, Koornong Reserve, Norman Reserve and Pound Bend

 - Yellingbo Nature Conservation Reserve